How To Grow Kale From Seed Indoors

 How Long Does It Take To Grow Kale Indoors?

-Terra Cotta Nursery Pots like these are an affordable and easy way to get started with your indoor garden.
-Plenty of pots for transplanting your gorgeous little seedlings.
+Terra cotta nursery pots are an affordable and easy way to start your indoor garden.
+There are plenty of pots for transplanting your gorgeous little seedlings.

 Harvesting Your Kale